 So, what do you do when you can’t find any diagnostic codes showing you what the problem is?
 While it is a rare occasion, there are reasons that the Check Engine Light is on, but no codes are showing.

 In this guide, we take a closer look at what can cause this rare occurrence.
 We also examine what you can do about it, allowing you to read the codes or diagnose the fault.

-Reasons Check Engine Light is On But No Codes
+Causes of Check Engine Light On But No Codes

 1. Wrong Code Scanner

 No two code scanners are the same.
 You can find plenty of low-cost diagnostic scanners on the market that read the most basic codes, but these aren’t going to give you everything you need with the emissions system or transmission.

 Additionally, if you choose to go to a local auto parts store for a free code scan, the workers there aren’t busting out an expensive diagnostic tool.
 Instead, you are getting a basic scan that might not encompass the codes that are set.